ATS-1

 The ATS-1 satellite was used during the 1967 international television broadcast Our World, providing a link between the United States and Australia during the program.

-The ATS-1 would remain operational for more than 18 years, until April, 1985.
+The ATS-1 would remain operational for more than 18 years, until April 1985.

 Features

 This satellite was cylindrical, with a diameter of 142 cm and a height of 135 cm; an additional 270 cm in height was the engine cover.
 The surface was covered with solar panels, and the whole satellite was stabilized by rotation.
+It measured 56 in in diameter, 57 in high and weighed 750 lb.

 Instruments

 A total of fifteen experiments were conducted during the mission: